Introduction to Mathematical Statistics

 Late policy

-Missed Midterm
+Missed Midterms

 Final Examinations